chilio/laravel-dusk-ci/README.md

 **Laravel Dusk** ships with included **chromedriver** for linux, mac and windows.
 The examples here allow you to run dusk tests with these included chromedrivers (for linux in this case).

-However, if you encounter problems, especially errors with incorrect chromedriver version on your local machine or this docker image, you can use, this package inbuilt own chromedriver.
+However, if you encounter problems, especially errors, with incorrect chromedriver version on your local machine, or this docker image, you can use, this package inbuilt own chromedriver.
 This option brings, a little bit more compatibility to your project, since Chrome is updated much more often, then chromedriver.
 So in order to do that, you need to make only 2 script modifications:

 1. In DuskTestCase.php comment out starting chromedriver like`// static::startChromeDriver();`.
-In that case, to make your local development working , you need to install proper chromedriver version manually, and make sure your chromedriver version matches Chrome running on your local machine, before issuing `php artisan dusk` command.
-And what's more important you need to make sure chromedriver is started/running.
-Due to different systems and configurations that's beyond the scope of this documentation.
-Just to make clear here, in this case you are responsible for updating your own chromedriver for your current installation of Chrome.
-Since Chrome updates are pretty often, that's the suggested way to go, to keep your local dev running, while other packages are little behind...
+In that case, to make your local development working, before issuing `php artisan dusk` command, you need to install proper chromedriver version manually, and make sure your chromedriver version matches Chrome, running on your local machine.
+You need to make sure chromedriver is started/running also.
+Due to different systems and configurations, that's beyond the scope of this documentation.
+Just to make clear here, in this case you are responsible for updating your own chromedriver with your current installation of Chrome.
+Since Chrome updates are pretty often, that's the suggested way to go, to keep your local dev running, while other packages are a little behind...
-2. In .gitlab-ci.yml add  `- chromedriver &` before running `- php artisan dusk` this will start system inbuilt chromedriver and not the one that is shipped with laravel dusk, cause it might be outdated and causing problems with your local development.
+2. In .gitlab-ci.yml add  `- chromedriver &` before running `- php artisan dusk`.
+This will start system inbuilt chromedriver and not the one, that is shipped with laravel dusk, cause it might be outdated and causing problems with your local development.

 ------